 Despite an urgent need to address the interdependent health of people, animals, and the planet, current laws rarely focus on relationships between the moral and legal rights of humans and other animals, and how the recognition of these connections influences health.

 While numerous human rights laws and guidelines exist, they fail to protect many vulnerable and marginalized people.
 And few adequately protect animals.

-Phoenix Zones Initiative is leading a new initiative highlighting the connections between human and animal rights, health, and wellbeing.
+Phoenix Zones Initiative is leading a new initiative highlighting the connections between rights, health, and justice.
 The Center will focus on proven and emerging strategies to advance the inalienable right to be free, safe, valued, and healthy.

 The Center will address key questions, such as

 - How can more inclusive legal frameworks that recognize the interdependence of human and nonhuman rights be advanced?

 - What has been done in these areas—what are the successes and challenges?
 Nationally and internationally?